 Are you staying married for the wrong reasons?

 The institution of marriage often falls short of its promise.
-Marriage is designed to be - at least in modern Western times - a structure to foster and secure loving feelings to enhance each other's life.
+Marriage is designed to be—at least in modern Western culture—a structure to foster and secure loving feelings to enhance each other's life.
 On a practical note, it is also intended as a foundation for family structure and to facilitate and expedite our life experience.
-Certainly we might agree that the purpose of marriage ought to be to enhance one's life.
+Certainly, we might agree that the purpose of marriage ought to be to enhance one's life.
 Yet this supposition meets with an incredible rate of disappointment, if not outright failure.
 Ironically, marriage often becomes the justification for people's unhappiness.

-The fact that more than fifty percent of marriages end in divorce is actually the lesser of the problem.
+The fact that more than 50 percent of marriages end in divorce is actually the lesser of the problems.
 The greater difficulty lies in the fact that the majority of intact marriages are far from joyful.
 And many people regrettably live out their lives that way.

 Divorce, although tumultuous and potentially scarring, at least provides the possibility of better days.
 Remaining in the lethargy of an unhappy marriage, dulled by the absence of a more hopeful vision, can be downright depressing.
 And yet, so many people resign themselves to such lives.

 Many people in such relationships merely give up and don't work on improving their relations.
 Yet, they stay stuck to a fear of divorce.
 I am by no means glibly promoting divorce, but advocating, however, that we do everything in our power to awaken our relationships and live more meaningfully.
 Let's take a deeper look at this dilemma.